oktadev/okta-blog/_source/_posts/2022-01-27-build-website-with-eleventy.md

 This file will be the base layout for all of your pages.
 It loads `bootstrap` into all of your pages and also initializes the `OktaSignIn` widget on each page.
 In this way, you can access it in the JavaScript of your file no matter where you are.

-Next, add a file for `_layout_unauthenticated.11ty.js` and add the following code to it.
+Next, add a file for `_layout_unauthenticated.11ty.js` and then add the following code.

 ```javascript
 exports.data = {